ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 For updates daily follow me on Twitter [@wordsbyfifi](https://twitter.com/wordsbyfifi/) or on [Medium](https://anthonynanfito.medium.com/) for the 'pretty' version of this log.

+### Day 9: August 14, 2022

+**Today's Progress:** Today I COMPLETED [ES6](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#es6) section of fCC's course 'JavaScript Algorithms and Data Structures' and started the [Regular Expressions](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#regular-expressions) section (9% done so far).
+The ES6 section finished with challenges focused on module script, import/export, and promises.
+Here are my notes from today's session:

+*Quotes & Key Ideas*:
+- "*Template literals* allow you to create multi-line strings and to use string interpolation features to create strings."
+The are created using the following syntax: `${variable}` where `variable` is your desired output.
+- **ES5** uses the keyword `function` while in **ES6**, you can remove the `function` keyword and colon altogether when defining functions in objects.
+- "ES6 provides a new syntax to create objects, using the class keyword.
+It should be noted that the class syntax is just syntax, and not a full-fledged class-based implementation of an object-oriented paradigm, unlike in languages such as Java, Python, Ruby, etc."
+- "UpperCamelCase should be used by convention for ES6 class names"
+- "It is convention to precede the name of a private variable with an underscore (_).
+However, the practice itself does not make a variable private."

+*A different syntax is used for importing default files*:
+"To import a default export, you need to use a different import syntax.
+In the following example, add is the default export of the `math_functions.js` file.
+Here is how to import it:

+`import add from "./math_functions.js";`

+The syntax differs in one key place.
+The imported value, `add`, is not surrounded by curly braces (`{}`). `add` here is simply a variable name for whatever the default export of the `math_functions.js` file is.
+You can use any name here when importing a default."

+**Thoughts:** I feel a lot of ES6 challenges are taken out of context, I'm hoping they'll make more sense as I progress and see how their used in practice.
+If not, then I'll need to study them in more detail.
+The template literals and regex (so far) were pretty straight forward to me - I've played around with regexes before in a Python course.
+Some of the shorthand syntax is a little weird and I'm struggling to wrap my mind around it, but I think with practice it'll sink in better.

+For music today, I went back to the Battlestar Galactic song [*Prelude to War*](https://youtu.be/K2RQvE0GfYQ) (on repeat to keep me focused).

+Overall, I'm very satisfied with the progress I made today (especially since I completed a section of the course) and I'm looking forward to the next.
+I've still got 7 more sections to go until I get to the projects.

+**Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).

 ### Day 8: August 13, 2022

 **Today's Progress:** Today I started [ES6](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#es6) section of fCC's course 'JavaScript Algorithms and Data Structures'.
 I'm currently 48% complete with it.
 The majority of todays challenges focused on destructuring.